 The imputation order of the other variables followed the questionnaire.
-After all imputation was done, logic checks and edits were performed once again to ensure consistency between the imputed and nonimputed values on a case-by-case basis.
+After all imputation procedures were complete, every step in the data quality control process is performed once again to ensure consistency between the imputed and nonimputed values on a case-by-case basis.